gantz-thomas-gantz/Scheduling/README.md

 - Verifies that tasks' end times respect the dependencies and do not overlap in an incorrect order.

 ### 2. **Performance Test**
-- Measures the execution time and efficiency of different scheduling strategies across a range of task sizes.
+- Measures the execution time and efficiency of different scheduling algorithms.

 ## How to Compile and Run